-Employees should follow the Council's rules on the ownership of intellectual property or copyright created during their employment.
+Employees should follow the Council's rules on the use of Council facilities including administrative or technical support, ownership of intellectual property or copyright created during their employment.

-Employers and employees of councils should be aware of their responsibilities under the European Working Time Directive.
+Employers and employees of councils should be aware of their responsibilities under The Working Time Regulations (NI) 2016.